honeypotfly/personal-site/content/elements.md

 - [Skills & Interests](#skills-and-interests)

 ## About
 I am an Infrastructure and Security Engineer managing fleets of Linux machines used to deploy machine testing at Lenovo.
-Leading defensive information security, including the assesmement of vulnerabilities and mitigation of attacks, including log4j and cryptojacking malware.
+I lead defensive information security in the Test Engineering department, including the assesmement of vulnerabilities and mitigation of attacks, including log4j and cryptojacking malware.

 ## Find
 You can find my resume at [GitHub](https://github.com/honeypotfly) and [LinkedIn](https://www.linkedin.com/in/tarik-dahnoun-innovate/).